piknik1979/bicycle_engineering_project/README.md

 Recommendations and Insights: Offering informed recommendations and insights based on my analysis.

-# I've planned and executed this project by:
+# The project was planned and executed this project by:

 **Project Planning:** Creating a timeline and task breakdown.
 **Requirements Gathering:** Documenting my approach to gather requirements.